555: Mykl Nelson on Healthy Urban Soil.

 As well as:

 His failure – Failed to appreciate what he had until it was gone

-His success – Finding a field that allowed him to conduct meaningful research
+His success – Finding a field that allowed him to do meaningful research

 His drive – Gardening felt like a groove that fit into place